 Your Taxi Licensing Barrister

 As a professional taxi licensing barrister with plenty of experience in licensing law, I can help you with a wide range of issues that you may have with your taxi license.
 I can help you to appeal against a refusal to grant a license, or against the suspension or removal of your existing license.
-I am able to offer litigation in a manner similar to taxi licensing solicitors, I can also act as your barrister and help you to launch a robust, legally-grounded appeal against any conditions or limitations which are placed on your license and which you believe to be unfair.
+I am able to offer litigation in a manner similar to taxi licensing solicitors and can also act as your barrister and help you to launch a robust, legally-grounded appeal against any conditions or limitations which are placed on your license and which you believe to be unfair.

 As your taxi licensing barrister, I can also provide you with expert legal representation and advocacy at hearings, speaking up in your defence when you are accused of breaking the rules of the license.

 If you have any problems with taxi licensing and require the services offered by typical taxi licensing solicitors and lawyers, or would like to meet with a taxi licensing barrister to discuss matters, then please contact my clerk and ask for Stuart Jessop on 0207 797 8408 or firstname.lastname@example.org.

 Stuart Jessop is a member of the Institute of Licensing and holds the Professional Licensing Practitioner’s Qualification (PLPQ) and has been ranked as a leading barrister (Band 3) for licensing in the independent publication The Legal 500 for 2015.